dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/ivy-bridge.md

 * **AuthRestart**: NO:
   * Enables Authenticated restart for FileVault 2 so password is not required on reboot.
 Can be considered a security risk so optional
 * **BootProtect**: None
-  * Allows the use of Bootsrap.efi inside EFI/OC/Bootstrap instead of BOOTx64.efi, useful for those wanting to either boot with rEFInd or avoid BOOTx64.efi overwrites from Windows.
+  * Allows the use of Bootstrap.efi inside EFI/OC/Bootstrap instead of BOOTx64.efi, useful for those wanting to either boot with rEFInd or avoid BOOTx64.efi overwrites from Windows.
 Proper use of this quirks is not be covered in this guide
 * **ExposeSensitiveData**: `6`
   * Shows more debug information, requires debug version of OpenCore
 * **Vault**: `Optional`